 - Stay up Tre Cime for the evening so you can see sunset and sunrise.
 Both are stunning.
 We chose to spend two nights up here, but you don’t need to if you’re short on time.

-If you can't stay up Tre Cime itself, this is one of the closest hotels to Tre Cime– the views are SPECTACULAR!!
+If you can’t stay up Tre Cime itself (an extra cost, but worth it), this is one of the closest hotels to Tre Cime– the views are SPECTACULAR!!

 Some common questions about the Dolomites:

 Dolomites Itinerary- one of the best road trips I have ever been on!

 Dolomites Itinerary for non-hikers- do I HAVE to walk or hike?

 We didn’t do many BIG hikes in our 3-day Dolomites itinerary.
 On the 4th day, we spent it hiking and exploring Tre Cime.
 But you can easily spend three or four days in the Dolomites and not hike at all if you don’t want to.

 In our opinion, Autumn is perfect.
 It’s actually one of our favourite places to experience Autumn in Europe.
 The trees are a beautiful backdrop to the views, the weather is still warm enough to go outside and yet the visitor numbers are much fewer than in summer, which makes the whole experience much better.

 September/ October is beautiful.
 Don’t come any later than mid-October as many of the cable cars/ mountain passes in the Dolomites will be closed and not re-opened until April-ish.
 Snow and ice can cause difficulties reaching many of the best things to do in the Dolomites during winter, so while it can be pretty, you may not see everything you want to.
 (Here are some more incredible places to enjoy in Europe in October)